A.J. Pollock Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the fourth-ranked team ERA among all league pitching staffs (3.81).
+- The Blue Jays' 3.80 team ERA ranks fifth among all MLB pitching staffs.

-- Blue Jays pitchers combine to give up 122 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (122 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.